Education in Kauniainen

 Helsinki Vocational CollegeVocational education and trainingLink redirects to another website

-Kauniainen has two upper secondary schools, one of which provides education in Finnish and the other in Swedish.
+Kauniainen has two general upper secondary schools, one of which provides education in Finnish and the other in Swedish.

-Read more: Upper secondary school
+Read more: General upper secondary school

 A unit of the HUMAK University of Applied Sciences operates in connection to Kauniainen’s Työväen Akatemia (Workers’ Academy), which provides the opportunity to complete a bachelor’s degree in culture production.